copper-engine/copper-monitoring/README.md

 services on your machine's localhost, take one of these approaches based on your OS:

 Linux:
-Use the ip of host in dockerland in place of 'localhost'.
-We can get it like this:
-`docker exec -it <container_id> ip route | awk '/default/ { print $3 }'`
-Or create your container with the --network="host" tag, and then use 'localhost' which will be directed to your host machine.
+Create your container with the --network="host" tag, and then use 'localhost' which will be directed to your host machine.
 `docker create --network="host" {image name}`
 Note, you can no longer forward ports in this network mode.
+Access the Copper Monitoring application through it's default port, '8080'.

 Windows:
 Use `host.docker.internal`